Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 What is it?
-Tax based on number of hearths, or fireplaces, in a household.
-The hearth tax was used as proxy for number of family units in an area.
+Tax based on the number of hearths, or fireplaces, in a household.
+The hearth tax was used as a proxy for the number of family units in an area.

 Research tips: They give the name of the head of household and the number of hearths, offering useful details for family historians.